-Sledding and Tubing At Yosemite
+Sledding and Tubing in Yosemite National Park

-Yosemite Ski & Snowboard Area offers gentle, kid-friendly slopes for snow tubing along with its downhill and cross-country ski opportunities.
+Yosemite's Badger Pass Ski, Tube and Snowboard Area offers gentle, kid-friendly slopes for snow tubing along with its downhill and cross-country ski opportunities.

 West of Yosemite, Leland High Sierra Snow Play (snowplay.com) has the reputation of being the biggest & best snow play facility in the Sierra.
 At 6,300-feet, this beautiful natural setting is another world away.
 It is remarkably accessible though.
 Located in Tuolumne County, in the heart of Gold Country, Leland High Sierra is 39 miles east of Sonora on Highway 108.